Frenzy HotNS Barbarian Speed Farming Variation

 During low tier GRs or normal rift speedruns, an optimized character can avoid the overkill of toughness in the bracer slot by swapping to Nemesis Bracers, which will cut down clear times by spawning additional elites.

-To ensure very high uptime of Wrath of the Berserker during speed farming, you should drop the Azurewrath recommendation from the progression build and use an In-geom.
+To ensure very high uptime of Wrath of the Berserker during speed farming, you should drop The Burning Axe of Sankis recommendation from the progression build and use an In-geom.
 The cooldown reduction upon elite kill powers of this legendary sword directly correspond to the elite hunting playstyle of this build.
 For the most part of character progression, your other weapon should still be Oathkeeper for the significant damage bonuses it provides.
 Note however that a high Paragon, optimized gear character can afford to drop Oathkeeper in favor of Echoing Fury and use a Rechel's Ring of Larceny instead of Stone of Jordan.
 The Fear proc synergy between those two items will further amplify your mobility.

 To help you with farming the gear you need for your builds, we have two very useful guides that you can access by clicking the links below: a Salvage Guide to help you quickly check whether or not you can safely salvage a piece of gear and a Legendary Farming Guide to help you efficiently farm legendaries and set items.